A-Gr33n/Milestone-Project-3/README.md

   1. Go to Heroku and navigate to the Deploy tab
   2. In the deployment method section, select "Connect to GitHub"
-  3. Search for your repo and click Connect  1.Click Enable Automatic Deploys
+  3. Search for this repo by typing Milestone Project 3 and click Connect  1.Click Enable Automatic Deploys
   4. In the Manual deploy , select Deploy Branch
   5. Click on the "more" (dropdown) button and select "Run Console"
   6. Type python3 into the console and click Run